Luray Cavern – Great Smoky Mountain

 Continue to visit Ruby Falls, one of the most popular travel destinations in the southeast, a 145-foot high underground waterfall in a limestone cave at Lookout Mountain.
 Located atop Lookout Mountain, Ruby Falls is one of the most spectacular underground falls in the USA.
 Walk underground for 45 minutes in the rock crevasses through the limestone formations.
 Rock City is a true marvel of nature featuring massive ancient rock formations, gardens with over 400 native plant species, and breathtaking “See 7 States” panoramic views.
 Take an unforgettable journey along the Enchanted Trail where each step reveals natural beauty and wonders along the woodland path.
 Witness a 1000 ton rock above shape like an umbrella over you.
 (B/D)

 Experience the “Behind-the-Scenes Tour“ at the world headquarters of CNN.
 Enjoy a 50-minute walking tour through the halls of CNN Center & get an inside look at how a live broadcast is produced and sent to viewers all over the world.
-From the historic first newscast to the now living legacy, learn how CNN became one of the worldwide leaders in news.
-Later on, have a photo stop at the Coca-Cola Museum & The Marietta Gone with the Wind Museum.
-(B/D)
+From the historic first newscast to the now living legacy, learn how CNN became the worldwide leader in news.
+Spend your time interacting with multiple exhibits, learning about the storied history of the iconic beverage brand

-After visiting the Stone Mountain.
 Heading south, our road trip takes us to Alabama’s state capital – Montgomery.
-We will enjoy visiting the museum found in the Alabama Department of Archives and History, which took us through a whole history of the state, from the native people through to the civil war, civil rights movement and on to modern-day Alabama.
+We will enjoy visiting the museum found in the Alabama Department of Archives and History, which took us through a whole history of the state, from the native people through to the civil war, civil rights movement and on to modern-day ALabama.
 Just opposite this is the First White House of the Confederacy, also worth a visit, which was where the President of the Confederate States was based during the period of time that Montgomery was the capital city of these states in early 1861.

-The Last stop on our tour across the Deep South of the USA is New Orleans, a Louisiana city on the Mississippi River, near the Gulf of Mexico.
+Last stop on our tour across the Deep South of the USA is New Orleans, is a Louisiana city on the Mississippi River, near the Gulf of Mexico.
 Nicknamed the “Big Easy,” it’s known for its round-the-clock nightlife, vibrant live-music scene and spicy, singular cuisine reflecting its history as a melting pot of French, African and American cultures.
+Enjoy your drive over the LAke Pontchartrain Causeway is the longest continuous bridge passing over water, the waters of New Orleans’s LAke Pontchartrain to be exact.
+The bridge is so long that for 8 of its 24 miles, you can’t see land in any direction.

-Take the Airboat Adventures ride in the swamp tour.
-It feels like taking a step back in time & seeing Louisiana the way it was before the hustle & bustle of modern life.
+Taking the Airboat Adventures ride in the swamp tour.
+It’s like taking a step back in time & seeing Louisiana the way it was before the hustle & bustle of modern life.
 Enjoy bayous abundant with wildlife and exotic plant life.
 Trained navigators escort you into the murky waters of Louisiana swamps where you will come face to face with the beauty and beasts of nature.
 (B/D)

-This morning begins with a city tour in New Orleans with a visit to the French Quarter, the oldest neighborhood in the city that is home to a number of historic buildings constructed in the late 18th century.
+Morning begin the city tour in New Orleans with the visit to French Quarter, the oldest neighborhood in the city that is home to a number of historic buildings constructed in the late 18th century.
 Travel by glorious mansions sitting along Esplanade Avenue on your way to City Park where you can visit the Morning Call Cafe for strong coffee and scrumptious beignets.
-Stroll through the adjacent Besthoff Sculpture Garden, where more than 60 colorful and eclectic sculptures litter the landscape.

 Transfer to the airport for your flight to Los Angeles.
 (B)